Last Updated on13 minutes to read

 Your customer service process can’t live on automation alone, though.
 Even with all the advances in automation, you just can’t replace human understanding and empathy.
 Direct customer support inquiries, especially the most detailed ones, require support from a real person.

-15. Start or refine a loyalty program to keep customers satisfied!
+15. Start a customer loyalty program

 Customer loyalty programs might not fit the traditional definition of “customer service,” but they can be a crucial part of enhancing the customer experience, just like stellar customer service is.
 Loyalty programs reward existing customers for sticking with your brand over a long period of time.
 Usually, these programs reward customers for repeatedly and frequently making purchases, but they can reward any brand-building action your brand wants to promote (such as leaving positive reviews or engaging with your social media).